mweidner037/git-rich-text/README.md

 Build in dev mode with `npm run build`.

 Run in dev mode with `npm run start <save file name>.clog`.
 The save file will be created if it doesn't exist.
-It should have a `.clog` extension.
+It must have a `.clog` extension.

 ### Git Config